 A common problem that would trigger both diabetes and varicose veins are obesity.
 Weight gain can contribute to the development of diabetes and the advancement of varicose veins.
 Additional stress on the circulatory and immune systems is placed due to the presence of varicose veins.
 Advanced diabetes might generate damage to nerves and tissues in your legs where varicose veins most commonly occur.

 Deep Vein Thrombosis is another condition to look out for which also can be life-threatening.
 The possibility of developing this condition can increase as your circulation can be compromised due to the presence of both varicose veins and diabetes.
 Untreated varicose veins can increase the risk of skin ulcers and if a diabetic develops this condition, the likelihood of a serious infection would be higher.
 Therefore, it is highly advisable that patients with both conditions of diabetes and venous insufficiencies should take extra measures to keep health risks at bay.

 A balanced diet and regular exercise seem like the answer to all complications.
 Actually, it is one of the key components when treating or maintaining diabetes and varicose veins.

 Varicose veins can be treated even if you are diabetic (Type 1 or Type 2).
 As a diabetic, if you notice varicose veins symptoms in your legs, you should seek immediate medical attention.
-Your legs would be evaluated for vein disease by an experienced vein doctor and advise you on effective treatment methods.
+Your legs would be evaluated for vein disease by an experienced vein doctor who advises you on effective treatment methods.

 Diabetics should be vigilant about any bodily changes.
 Inspect your legs and feet regularly and do not take venous irregularities lightly.